idfubar/AV102/week3/pair_programming.md

-Once you've got that down you're kind of saying to each other "Ooh you know this seems to be taking rather a long time" ... you might be working on this and you've planned to do make it work and so you say: "this is taking rather a long time you know shall we switch to you know I've got an interesting error message here; do you want to try and change the message?"
+Once you've got that down you're kind of saying to each other "Ooh you know this seems to be taking rather a long time" ... you might be working on this and you've planned to - to make it work and so you say: "This is taking rather a long time you know shall we switch to you know I've got an interesting error message here; do you want to try and change the message?"
 And person
-B will say: "oh yeah no okay that's good lets do that" and so depending upon how long things are taking you can switch backwards and forwards between "change the message" and "make it work" and so on and then there's also "One Undermanship" which is kind of
+B will say: "Oh yeah no okay that's good lets do that" and so depending upon how long things are taking you can switch backwards and forwards between "change the message" and "make it work" and so on and then there's also "One Undermanship" which is kind of